aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-8/_index.md

 - Implemented several API methods to get, insert, update and delete custom XML parts from documents
 - Added a new parameter to the 'Comparison' API (`ResultDocumentFormat`)
 - Added a new option for saving PDF files (`ExportLanguageToSpanTag`)
-- Added a new option for saving FlatOPC files ('FlatOpcXmlMappingOnly')
+- Added a new option for saving FlatOPC files (`FlatOpcXmlMappingOnly`)

 ## PDF to Word conversion improvements